-My love for Haskell rolled me into the study of category theory, which still fascinates me a lot.
+My love for Haskell and functional programming rolled me into the study of category theory, which still fascinates me a lot.

-Although I worked with PD and really like Euterpea, my musical work currently is focussed mostly on analog synthesizers and analog effects.
+Although I worked with PD and Max, my musical work is also focussed on analog synthesizers and analog computers.
 It got me afk and even made me take a soldering iron in my hands again.